My Personal Love Story in Honor of Valentine's Day!

 “So Kath…uh…how are you feeling about that Scott guy?
 Are you into him or would it be ok if I called him?”

 “Sure, go ahead,” she said.
-“I didn’t really do him or anything.”
-Coming from Kathy, that really meant something, ‘cause she was a notorious slut around the quad.
+“I didn’t really like him or anything.”

 Kathy told him I was interested, and one night there was a knock on my window.
 There was Scott, standing on a chair.
 We talked happily about nothing for an hour with our elbows on the windowsill until a security guard came by, tapped Scott on the knee cap, and said “Lemme see yer ID, son.”